School of Languages, Cultures and Linguistics

 All students register in year 1 of the programme as MPhil students.
 The upgrade from MPhil to PhD takes place at the end of the first academic session for full time students (or at the end of the second academic session for part time students).

-The student’s primary supervisor is always a member of the Department in which the student is registered.
-The second and third supervisors, who act in a supplementary advisory capacity, may be from the same Department, or other Departments/Centres in the Faculty of Languages and Cultures or in Departments/Centres in the other Faculties of the School.
+The student’s primary supervisor is almost always a member of the department in which the student is registered.
+The second supervisor, who acts in a supplementary advisory capacity, may be from the same department or other SOAS departments.

-The student’s progress is further overseen by a Departmental Research Tutor.
+The student’s progress is further overseen by the LCL Convenor of Doctoral Studies.

 Year 1

-Year 1 full time students (year 2 for part time students) are required to submit a core chapter (of about 10,000 words), and associated materials for their upgrade presentation.
-The format/content of the core chapter is agreed between the supervisor and the student, but it will typically include the following elements:
+Full time Year 1 (year 2 for part time students) are required to submit a core chapter and research proposal (of about 10,000 words) to the supervisory committee by the middle of May (exact date to be confirmed).
+This chapter typically includes the following elements:

 • research rationale and context of proposed research